Mayra Ceja, President

-Mayra received her M.B.A. from The Wharton School of Pennsylvania University and her A.B. in Comparative Literature from Princeton University.
+Mayra received her M.B.A. from The Wharton School of Pennsylvania University and her A.B. from Princeton University.

 Eric is an owner of TELEGRID, a manufacturer of communications and networking equipment for the US military.
 At TELEGRID Eric’s roles include business development, sales, and marketing.
 Prior to joining TELEGRID Eric was a bond and credit default swap trader for Lehman Brothers and Barclays.
 Eric left banking to get back to his engineering roots and pursue his dream of running a small business.

 Eric is active in the New York and New Jersey technology community.
 In addition to the Princeton Business Plan Competition Eric co-founded the PEN NYC chapter and regularly holds events for NYC alumni.

 Eric graduated from Princeton in 2002 with a degree in Computer Science Engineering.

 Sabrina Parsons ’96 – Chair and PEN President ’96-’11